-This paper aims to describe in details some of the problems of energy management, and to give an idea of the work already completed or in progress on these topics, and the main difficulties already encountered.
+This paper aims to describe in detail some of the problems encountered within the field of energy management.
+This paper also gives an idea of the work already completed or in progress on these topics, and the main difficulties already encountered.
 The listed research directions are given as an example.
-The submitted projects may address other issues than those listed below or consider methods of resolution that are completely different or that are a continuation of the works quoted.
+The submitted projects may address other issues than those listed below, consider methods of resolution that are completely different or that are a continuation of the works referenced.

-Proposers are strongly encouraged to contact the experts at EDF R&D on each subject in order to have a thorough knowledge of the issues and research works already done or committed on each topic.
-For this, thank you to contact the PGMO board (mailto: pgmo@fondation-hadamard.fr).
+Proposers are strongly encouraged to contact the experts at EDF R&D on each subject in order to have a thorough knowledge of the issues and research work already completed or planned for on each topic.
+To this end, please contact the PGMO board (mailto: pgmo@fondation-hadamard.fr).